Portlaoise: Sport

-Portlaoise RFC, a local rugby club, is based outside the town at Togher.
-Portlaoise GAA is the local Gaelic Athletic Association club and the most successful GAA club in Leinster.
-Other local sports clubs include Portlaoise Association Football Club and Portlaoise Senior Basketball Club.
+Portlaoise RFC, a local rugby club, is based at Togher outside the town.
+Portlaoise GAA is the local Gaelic Athletic Association club and the most successful GAA club in Leinster during the 2000s.
+Other local sports clubs include Portlaoise Association Football Club and Portlaoise Panthers Basketball Club.

-Sporting facilities in the area include Portlaoise Leisure Centre (which has a 25m pool, a gym, astro and soccer pitches, and a skate park) and Portlaoise Golf Club (which has an 18-hole course on the Abbeyleix Road).
+Sporting facilities in the area include Portlaoise Leisure Centre (which has a swimming pool and a gym), and Portlaoise Golf Club (which has an 18-hole course on the Abbeyleix Road).

 Portlaoise AFC is located on the Mountmellick Road in Rossleighan Park.

 Education

 Portlaoise College is situated just minutes from the heart of Portlaoise.
-Portlaoise College provides full-time education for over 300 students in Junior and Leaving Certificate Cycle and has the worst record in Laois of pupils going on to third level, with 46% of students continuing education after obtaining their leaving certificate.
+Portlaoise College provides full-time education for over 900 students in the Junior and Leaving Certificate Cycle and has the worst record in Laois for pupils going on to third level, with 46% of students continuing their education after obtaining their Leaving Certificate.

 Portlaoise Institute offers further education courses, including QQI Level 5 and 6 Courses.
 These include courses and professional certification in beauty therapy, hairdressing, healthcare, nursing, business studies, information technology, and sports and leisure management.